Melipona bicolor: Flight activity

 M. bicolor are mostly active outside of their nest in the morning, when humidity is high and light intensity and temperature are moderate.
 They forage for food in the first few hours of the morning, a trend similar to that of the species Melipona quadrifasciata.
 However, they tend to collect mud and resin mostly in twilight.
 Further, they typically exit the nest with debris during the first hours of the morning, and again at twilight.
 Temperature is the most important environmental factor concerning the external activity of Melipona bees.
 M. bicolor also exhibit greater flight activity when the relative humidity is high.
 This may because of their habitats of high humidity, and being accustomed to fog.
 The strength of the colony also affects the times when the workers are most active.

 Kin selection

-Worker-queen conflict
+Worker–queen conflict

 In some cases, workers of many species of stingless bees, including M. bicolor are able to lay eggs and produce male offspring.
 M. bicolor worker bees can lay two morphologically distinct type of eggs: some have a patterned chorion, and others are unpatterned.
 If the worker lays an unpatterened egg, she typically leaves the cell, which gives the queen the ability to eat this egg.
 However, sometimes workers lay patterned eggs after the brood cell is filled with food, and quickly close the cell right after.
 The worker could lay these eggs either before the queen has oviposited, or soon after, which would result in two eggs in the same brood cell.
-If the queen doesn't eat the eggs, the worker typically succeeds in producing male offspring.
+If the queen does not eat the eggs, the worker typically succeeds in producing male offspring.